 The liver has the next highest concentration in the body followed by red blood cells and brain tissue.1,5 In reptiles, AST has even been identified in renal tissue.4 Regardless of the species, AST is essentially omnipresent.

 Although this enzyme is found many places, its ability to act as an indicator of disease varies by species.
-Therefore, careful consideration must be applied when evaluating the meaning of changes in this analyte when working with various animals.
+Therefore, a careful diagnostic approach must be applied when attributing clinical significance or evaluating the meaning of changes in this analyte.

 For example, in reptiles AST can be found in the kidneys, but ultimately acts as a poor indicator of renal function.4 Some species of turtles exhibit seasonal variations in this analyte.4 Meanwhile, in snakes it is found that, even in the face of liver disease, this analyte doesn’t change that much.4